 Start off with games at 10% of your usual live buy-in and move up from there as you get a feel for the online games.

 Bankroll management can help.
 If you play poker tournaments, 1/50 of your bankroll can be used for your average buy-in.
 Cash games should use 1/20.
 Using fractions of your bankroll will give you information on when to move up and down in stakes.
 Taking shots at the next level up becomes possible when you are a few buy-ins up.
 If you lose, then it is easy to drop down and rebuild.

 Many of your opponents will be using software tools to analyze their own sessions.
 This shows which hands and spots are money-losers for them.
 This information is then used to plug leaks, focus learning activities, and to continually improve.
 Online poker is extremely competitive and even a great player will fall behind without regular study.

-It is possible to find safe, legitimate online poker sites in Canada.
+It is possible to find safe, legitimate and reliable online poker sites in Canada.
 The biggest brands have regularly audited shuffles, fair/transparent bonus terms, and don’t allow tools used by pros like advice engines and HUD software.

 Staying safe requires a little due diligence from players.
 You should always check the terms and conditions of any bonus deal to make sure it can be cleared before your time runs out.
 Deposit methods, withdrawal minimums, and any history of declining withdrawals for minor/trivial reasons can also be looked up.